 The Regional Nature Reserve of Foce Volturno (foce/mouth of the Volturno river),

 the Licola Coast & the Variconi

 (Mar 23) - New Itinerary at Pompeii - Myths and Nature: from Greece to Pompeii is the name of a new joint exhibit now open at the Naples Archaeological museum and the archaeological site at Pompeii, itself.
-The museum side will host 100 archaeological finds at the Sala della Meridiana (the Hall of the Sun-Dial) and focus on landscapes, gardens, and the semiotics of nature—that is, the signs and symbols in nature.
-The itinerary at Pompeii will present five newly restored Domus (that's the plural but also the singular).
+The museum side will host 100 archaeological finds at the Sala della Meridiana (the Hall of the Sun-Dial) and focus on landscapes, gardens, and the semiotics of nature —that is, the signs and symbols in nature.
+The itinerary at Pompeii will present five newly restored Domus (that's both the plural anf singular).
 In ancient Rome, the domus was the type of house lived in by the upper classes.
-We might just call it a villa, except that a true villa was outside the city walls or limits and was much larger.
+We might call it a villa, except a true villa was outside the city walls or limits and was much larger.
 The domus was a luxury home within the walls or city, itself.
 The emphasis is on the green spaces, the gardens that residents created for their domus as well as on the frescoes and objects that decorated the interiors.